thawkin3/html-to-pdf-demo/README.md

 - [jsPDF](https://github.com/MrRio/jsPDF)
 - [native browser print functionality](https://www.w3schools.com/jsref/met_win_print.asp)

+## Example Exports

+I've included several PDFs in the `example-exports` directory containing the output from the various libraries I explored.

 ## Project Structure

 This project is set up in the simplest way possible: no build tools, just an `index.html` file and some JavaScript files.
 The main JavaScript file is called `pdfExportMethods.js` and contains the setup code for each PDF export option.
 The other JavaScript files are the third-party libraries that I've included in the project rather than pulling from a CDN.